 Like many postal operators in Europe, La Poste has launched an integrated Postal Bank, offering a multitude of financial services.
 In 2005, the laws governing La Poste's bank were revised to allow it to perform, not just retail banking, but more complex transactions, such as issuing home mortgages.
-La Poste held €270.5 billion in deposits in more than 40 million accounts at the end of 2008.
-It's the fourth-largest retail bank in France in terms of demand deposits and savings.
+La Banque Postale has more than 10 million customers and reported a net banking income of €5.215 billion in 2010, with credit outstanding over €6.1 billion at the end of December.

-La Poste is also involved in a number of government-related operations, such as distributing social benefits (e.g., welfare).
+La Poste is also involved in a number of government-related operations, such as distributing social benefits like welfare.